jeannienguyen/quick-resources-for-developers/contributing.md

   - Example: `Link: https://randoma11y.com/`

-- Double check if the resource is free.
+- Double check that the resource is free.